brown-band/website/pages/constitution.md

 ## Article I: STATEMENT OF PURPOSE {#I}

-The purpose of the Brown University Band (hereafter, the "Band") shall be to play at appropriate Brown University functions and community events.
-Appearance of the Band at such functions shall be subject to the approval of the Brown University Band Board (hereafter, the "Band Board").
+The purpose of the Brown University Band (hereafter, the “Band”) shall be to play at appropriate Brown University functions and community events.
+Appearance of the Band at such functions shall be subject to the approval of the Brown University Band Board (hereafter, the “Band Board”).

 ## Article II: MEMBERSHIP {#II}

 ### Section A: Membership Statement {#IIA}

-Membership in the Band is open to all undergraduate and graduate students of Brown University (hereafter, "Brown") and the Rhode Island School of Design (hereafter, "RISD").
+Membership in the Band is open to all undergraduate and graduate students of Brown University (hereafter, “Brown”) and the Rhode Island School of Design (hereafter, “RISD”).
 The Band does not discriminate on the basis of race, color, religion, sex, national or ethnic origin, age, disability, veteran status, sexual orientation, gender identity, or gender expression.
 Majority membership consists of full-time undergraduate Brown students.
 Membership is further subject to Article X.

 ### Section B: Membership Dues {#IIB}